cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-cfrg-randomness-improvements.md

 It is therefore prudent when implementing this construction to take into consideration the extra long-term key operation if equipment is used in a hostile environment when such considerations are necessary.

+The signature in the construction as well as in the protocol itself MUST be deterministic: if the signatures are probabilistic, then with weak entropy, our construction does not help and the signatures are still vulnerable due to repeat randomness attacks.
+In such an attack, the adversary could recover the long-term key used in the signature.

 Under these conditions, applying this construction should never yield worse security guarantees than not applying it.
 We believe there is always merit in analysing protocols